forgxyz/forgxyz.github.io/_office/index.md

 [cs50ai](/cs50ai) - i started this course in the spring, but tbh it's hard to commit to extracurriculars during the summer. so, i decided to push it to the fall. as of october 5th, i have begun again.

-learning french - [mallory is off in avignon](https://www.travelswithmally.com) and i hope to join her, if covid allows. so, rosetta stone & hoping for the best!
+learning french - [mallory is off in avignon](https://www.travelswithmally.com) and i hope to join her, if covid allows. so, rosetta stone & hoping for the best! ...
+10/29 maybe not :(

 ### past work